huyvp/huyvp/README.md

 #### Welcome to my GitHub profile 🥰
--👩‍💻 I’m Sushmitha, a student, Tester, Developer, who is going towards Testing
+-👩‍💻 I’m Huy Nguyen, Devops Engineer, Web Developer
 <br/>
 -✨ I’m a Self-learner, coding enthusiastic, passionate to learn new things
 <br/>
--🌱 I’m currently focusing more on Testing
+-🌱 I’m currently focusing more on Fronend and Backend
 <br/>
 -⚡ Fun Fact: Love to draw, listening music.